Police arrest Serbia's richest man in anti-graft probe

 Miskovic, 67, was worth a billion dollars in 2007, according to Forbes, wealth which at the time placed him among the richest 1,000 people in the world.

-In 2011 he sold his Delta Maxi supermarket chain to Delhaize, a Belgium-based retailer, for 932.5 million euro, one of the largest foreign investments ever in the European Union applicant country.
+In 2011 he sold his Delta Maxi supermarket chain to Delhaize, a Belgium-based retailer, for 932.5 million euros ($1.3 billion), one of the largest foreign investments ever in the European Union applicant country.

 Miskovic has twice been questioned by police in the past 10 days.
 Delta Holding, on behalf of Miskovic, has repeatedly denied any irregularities in its business dealings.

-The company employs 7,200 people and turned over 1.42 billion euros last year, according to its website.
+The company employs 7,200 people and turned over 1.42 billion euros ($1.85 billion) last year, according to its website.

 Among those arrested are Miskovic's son Marko, who police last week prevented from leaving the country, and Milo Djuraskovic, the owner of a now-bankrupt group of road maintenance companies called Nibens.